JCMexplains/writing-for-success-2023/textbook.md

 For example, most academic articles written by professors appear in a special scholarly journal called a "peer-reviewed journal".
 The idea is that only another professor of (for example) electronic engineering can decide whether your article about electronic engineering is good enough to be published.
 So your article must pass a "peer review" before it can appear.

 Scholarly journals are published (usually) in one *volume* per year.
-So if you are reading an article in *Electronic Engineering volume 30*, you know that it was most likely published in the 30th year the journal has been in operation.
+So if you are reading an article in *Electronic Engineering* volume 30, you know that it was most likely published in the 30th year the journal has been in operation.

 Within each volume, a journal will have several *issues*.
 Most journals publish 3 or 4 issues per year/volume.

 Journals also have page numbers.
 Often a journal will number all its pages for a single volume straight through.
-So if you are reading the 4th issue of Electronic Engineering volume 30, the first page of that issue might start with the number 750.
+So if you are reading the 4th issue of *Electronic Engineering* volume 30, the first page of that issue might start with the number 750.

-This is also why page numbers in journal article entries are sometimes very high.
+This is why page numbers in journal article entries are sometimes very high.
 With a regular book, the page number 2092 would probably be a typo, but for the article by Ebbeling et al. on our sample References page above, it is correct.

 Here is a sample journal article entry for an article called "Fraud in the lunchroom?".
 It was written by an author named D. N. Bass in 2010.
 It was from volume 10, issue 1 of a journal called *Education Next*.
 It appeared on pages 67-71 of that issue.